Pylons/pyramid/docs/narr/install.rst

 .. _if-you-don-t-yet-have-a-python-interpreter-unix:

-If You Don't Yet Have a Python Interpreter (UNIX)
+If You Don't Yet Have a Python Interpreter (Unix)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your system doesn't have a Python interpreter, and you're on UNIX, you can
+If your system doesn't have a Python interpreter, and you're on Unix, you can
 either install Python using your operating system's package manager *or* you
-can install Python from source fairly easily on any UNIX system that has
+can install Python from source fairly easily on any Unix system that has
 development tools.

 .. seealso:: See the official Python documentation :ref:`Using Python on Unix